supernord/2025-ABACBS-workshop/_episodes/25-run_proteinfold.md

 > ====================================================================================================================
 > =============================================== End of ROCm SMI Log ================================================
 > ~~~
-> - We can monitor GPU utilization in the last column {: .prereq}
+> - We can monitor GPU utilization in the last column.
+{: .prereq}

 ### Job Accounting